odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 There are four different cancellation reasons.
 In Odoo, you can cancel invoices with the reasons *01 Invoices sent with errors with a relation*, and *02 Invoices sent with errors without a relation*.

-The following sections break down the process of canceling invoices for each cancellation reason in Odoo.
+The following sections break down the process of cancelling invoices for each cancellation reason in Odoo.

 .. important::
-   Odoo has certain limitations to canceling invoices in the |SAT|: The reasons 03 and 04 (*Operation did not take place* and *Nominative transactions related to a global invoice*, respectively) are not currently supported by Odoo.
+   Odoo has certain limitations to cancelling invoices in the |SAT|: The reasons 03 and 04 (*Operation did not take place* and *Nominative transactions related to a global invoice*, respectively) are not currently supported by Odoo.
 For this, you need to cancel the invoice directly in the |SAT|, and press :guilabel:`Retry` in the :guilabel:`SAT Status field`.